leikind/wice_grid/README.md

 ## Action Column

 It is possible to add a column with checkboxes for each record.
 This is useful for actions with multiple records, for example, deleting selected records.
-Please note that +action_column+ only creates the checkboxes and the 'Select All' and 'Deselect All' buttons, and the form itself as well as processing the parameters should be taken care of by the application code.
+Please note that `action_column` only creates the checkboxes and the 'Select All' and 'Deselect All' buttons, and the form itself as well as processing the parameters should be taken care of by the application code.
 ```